LowGravityPL/raccoonwp.github.io/pages/going-live.md

     Before adding ANY performance related plugins measure your performance first!
 1. Focus on your web server configuration.
 Make sure you use reliable and performant service.
 Use performance and availability monitoring.
 1. Do not forget about backup policy.
-Better to be safe than sorry
+Better to be safe than sorry.